You are currently viewing 6 Most Common Types of Insulation for Walls and Attics

 The Process and Benefits of Blown Cellulose

 The installation process for blown cellulose insulation is similar to that of blown-in fiberglass.
-The cellulose is blown into the attic, where it creates a dense, uniform layer of insulation.
+Cellulose is blown into the attic, creating a dense, uniform layer of insulation.
 Because cellulose is denser than fiberglass, it often provides even better thermal and acoustic insulation.
-At EnergySmart, blown-in insulation can be installed from a hole drilled into your wall via your siding, which allows us to install the material without replacing the wall.
+At EnergySmart, blown-in insulation can be installed through a hole drilled in your wall and siding, allowing us to install the material without replacing the wall.

 Why Choose Blown Cellulose?